WEST NILE VIRUS

-WNV is established in Sacramento and Yolo counties and can be found in all 58 counties in California!
-The virus was first isolated in the West Nile district of a Northern Province in Uganda in 1937.
-It was first detected in the United States in New York City in 1999.
-From there, the virus spread westward, arriving in California in 2003.
-West Nile virus is now the most prevalent mosquito-borne disease in the United States.
+WNV is now considered endemic, or established, in Sacramento and Yolo counties and has been detected in all 58 counties of California.
+The virus was first isolated in the West Nile District of Uganda in 1937, and arrived in the United States in New York City in 1999.
+The virus quickly spread across the country and was first detected in California in 2003.
+West Nile virus is now the most common mosquito-borne (transmitted) disease in the United States.

 Being outdoors increases exposure to infected mosquitoes.
-Therefore, the more time spent outside, the greater the chance of contracting West Nile virus.
+Therefore, the more time spent outside, the greater the chance of being bitten by an infected mosquito and contracting West Nile virus.
+Wearing repellant and long pants and sleeves can reduce your risk of exposure.